datastax/cassandra/src/java/org/apache/cassandra/db/tries/Trie.md

 As above, when we know that the head element is not equal to the heap top (i.e. it's necessarily smaller) we can use its `advanceMultiple` safely.

-## Slicing tries

-Slicing, implemented in `SlicedTrie` and used via `Trie.subtrie`, can also be seen as a variation of the parallel walk.
-In this case we walk the source as well as singletons of the two bounds.

-More precisely, while the source cursor is smaller than the left bound, we don't produce any output.
-That is, we keep advancing in a loop, but to avoid walking subtries unnecessarily, we use `skipChildren` instead of `advance`.
-As we saw above, a smaller cursor that descends remains smaller, thus there is no point to do so when we are ahead of the left bound.
-When the source matches a node from the left bound, we descend both and pass the state to the consumer.
-As soon as the source becomes known greater than the left bound, we can stop processing the latter and pass any state we see to the consumer.

-Throughout this we also process the right bound cursor and we stop the iteration (by returning `depth = -1`) as soon as the source becomes larger than the right bound.

-`SlicedTrie` does not use singleton tries and cursors over them but opts to implement them directly, using an implicit representation using a pair of `depth` and `incomingTransition` for each bound.

-In slices we can also use `advanceMultiple` when we are certain to be strictly inside the slice, i.e. beyond the left bound and before the right bound.
-As above, descending to any depth in this case is safe as the result will remain smaller than the right bound.

 ## Reverse iteration

 Tries and trie cursors support reverse iteration.
 Reverse trie iteration presents data in lexicographic order